digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-09-GitLab-Integration-with-Jenkins.md

 **GitLab - Jenkins integration allows you to build and deploy application on Jenkins and reflect the output on  the GitLab UI more convenience**

-GitLab & Jenkins integration allows you to trigger a Jenkins build when a code is pushed to a repository, or when a merge request is created.
+GitLab and Jenkins integration allows you to trigger a Jenkins build when a code is pushed to a repository, or when a merge request is created.

 ### STEP 01: Install GitLAB Plugins on Jekins Server